reheatvet/notes/content/⭐ Getting Started with dApps.md

 Run your appliances smarter and get rewarded with $B3TR!
 Every time you use your dishwasher or washing machine in eco mode, you earn rewards!

+> [!warning]  Requires verified vet.domain with KYC, a VeChain Node or a VeDucks NFT to submit

 From the team behind BetterBag and VeRecycle with the same reward process.

 Support channels: Telegram